Libeccio84/git_bash_tools/README.md

 # git_bash_tools
-bash scripts for git operations via CLI
+bash scripts for git operations via CLI.

+This repository contains scripts I have written for helping me in ordinary operations at work.